lawmurray/mendingwall/docs/how-you-can-help.md

 ### Creating a fix

-Once you understand what is going on, you can make changes to the `themes.conf` configuration file as described in [Untangle Themes](untangle-themes.md) to fix the issue.
+Once you understand what is going on, you can make changes to the `themes.conf` configuration file as described in [Mend Themes](mend-themes.md) to fix the issue.
 This will involve adding the GSettings and config files to be saved and restored.
 You may not want to add everything that you found, and indeed should not add things blindly, in case that actually creates more problems.
 It is worth understanding what each of the changed GSettings and config files does, at least to the extent that saving and restoring them can be justified.

 ### Testing the fix